perama-v/address-appearance-index-specs/README.md

 ### Maintenance: Creation

-- Index: for each appearance, store under the relevant chapter -> volume -> address.
+- Index: For each appearance, store address and transaction id under the relevant volume and chapter.
-- Manifest: Save specification version and decide manifest version then for each volume file, hash and append to file.
+- Manifest: Create a new manifest file then for index file create content identifiers and append to the file along with additinal metadata

 ### Maintenance: Extension

-- Index: for each new appearance, store under the relevant chapter -> volume -> address.
+- Index: For each new appearance, store address and transaction id under the relevant volume and chapter.
-- Manifest: Save specification version and increment manifest version then for each volume file, hash and append to file.
+- Manifest: Create a new manifest file then for index file create content identifiers and append to the file along with additinal metadata.

 ### Maintenance: Correctness audit